 Hi, I’m Polina!
 Formerly, I worked as a senior digital marketing manager and now I am the marketing mentor at Pathrise.
 I help job-seekers prepare for their future in digital marketing through technical workshops and 1-on-1s.
+Check out this article on how to increase your digital marketing salary.

 When you are deep in your job search, you begin to realize that most companies follow similar interview processes.
 Knowledge of what to expect is extremely beneficial when you want to prepare and go into your sessions with confidence.